USF-Computer-Networking/python-dns-project-toropeza/README.md

 *     -h (Help)
 *     ls (Lists all of the available DNS Routes)
 *     route <domain> (Prints the DNS route for the given domain)
+*     graph (Prints a full graph of all sniffed DNS records)

 It is interesting to see how many steps are taken to resolve certain domains over others.
 For example, when running this application in my house where there are multiple local devices using DNS I notice they resolve much quicker than DNS packets that are coming for outside.